jhsanchezm/Omnifood/README.md

 7. A bit of Javascript

-This webpage was made by academic and practical purpouse from the course "Build Responsive Real-World Websites with HTML and CSS, by Jonas Schedtmann"
+This webpage was made for academic and practical purpouse from the course "Build Responsive Real-World Websites with HTML and CSS, by Jonas Schedtmann"